I. The Text They Read at Funerals

 The punishment: the sinner is hurled from a great height.
 Smashed to dust on impact.
 Restored to life.
 Hurled again.
 Until the term expires.

 The Garuda Purana is not interested in the original transgression.
-People are imperfect and the tradition accounts for this.
+The tradition accounts for human imperfection.
 It is interested in the false witness.
-In the sustained construction of a version of events that was not true.
-In the implicit swearing by the tradition’s standards while knowingly violating them at the root.
+In the swearing by the tradition’s standards while knowingly violating them at the root.

-On the real plane: Avici is the passport form.
+On the real plane: Avici is the date field.
 It is the ground arriving.
-It is the restoration and the ascent and the next question the lie has to answer, and the fall again.
+The restoration.
+The next question the lie has to answer, and the fall again.
 The impact was always waiting.
 The height was always there.

 IV.
 Sukaramukham